ParallelMaths/parallel/pages/9-13-chrismaths.md

 ---

 ![](/resources/9-13-chrismaths/18-expedition.jpg){image align="right"}
-As may be seen from the diagram, Peri first moves along the semicircle with centre (4, 0) from the point (0, 0) to the point (8, 0), then along the semicircle with centre (6, 0) to the point (4, 0), and finally along the semicircle with centre (3, 0) to end poup at the point (2, 0).
+As may be seen from the diagram, Peri first moves along the semicircle with centre (4, 0) from the point (0, 0) to the point (8, 0), then along the semicircle with centre (6, 0) to the point (4, 0), and finally along the semicircle with centre (3, 0) to end up at the point (2, 0).
 :::